 You need to get your hands on accurate and up-to-date data; otherwise, you won’t be able to produce reliable estimates and projections.
 To that end, strive to create easy access to the most recent and relevant data possible.

 The people with whom you collaborate can have a massive impact on the amount of money and time you spend on a project.
 See to it that you’re working with a qualified team of contractors and subcontractors.

 Build relationships with people who are honest, transparent, and good at communicating.
 In addition to ensuring that you get the most accurate figures, these types of individuals make collaboration much easier.
-You’re less likely to run into miscommunication, which helps to avoid issues such as misaligned expectations and change orders.
+You’re less likely to run into miscommunication when you have a centralized platform where all team members can collaborate on cost and project management activities, which helps to avoid issues such as misaligned expectations and change orders.

 Scope out the work as thoroughly as you can.
 Conduct a proper site inspection, and don’t shy away from asking detailed questions before drawing up an estimate.
 Get down to the nitty gritty if you have to.
 For example, make it a point to verify any unit prices on the budget that you can.
 The more accurate your estimates, the more satisfied everyone will be with outcomes because expectations were better set from the beginning.
 For best results, work closely with all stakeholders to determine the objectives, timelines, and deliverables of the project.

 It takes a bit more work up front, but spending this time and effort in defining a job’s scope will enable you to create a detailed and accurate budget that’ll serve you and your teams as you go through the project lifecycle.

 To learn more about keeping your budgets in check, download The Construction Cost Control Toolkit: Take Control and Improve Profitability Across All Your Projects.